 Imagine a scenario where you manufacture a device in bulk only to find out that some parts don’t work in conjunction with others, deeming the product completely useless.
 That’s a nightmare for any firm in the manufacturing industry.
 Manufacturing firms are using rapid prototyping in their product design phase to avoid similar problems.
-Manufacturers create a 3D model of a part or a product to test its efficiency before manufacturing in large quantities.
+Manufacturers create a 3D model of a part of a product to test its efficiency before manufacturing in large quantities.
 Rapid prototyping allows product designers to demonstrate the look and feel of the product to clients or in-house management.
 The manufacturing industry is increasingly adopting rapid prototyping, 3D printing, and additive manufacturing in the product design process to transform the concept into reality effectively.
 So how exactly can design teams and manufacturing companies benefit from rapid prototyping?

 Design accuracy and precision

 Conventional industrial prototyping was a very iterative process and inefficient, resulting in lower quality manufacturing standards.
 For instance, design firms used cardboards, empty cans, and deo roll-ons to create the first prototype of a computer mouse.
 The problem with such prototyping is that it is a distance apart from the final product and fails to acknowledge real-world working conditions.
 Rapid prototyping allows for flawless product design and flexibility with the help of rigorous testing, evaluation, and quick remodeling capabilities.
-Rapid prototyping and 3D modeling rely on software such as CAD, which facilitate virtual product trials and error elimination.
+Rapid prototyping and 3D modeling rely on software such as CAD, which facilitates virtual product trials and error elimination.

 Incorporating instant changes

-One way of gaining competitive advantage is being the first to introduce innovative products to the market.
-Being the first-mover in the manufacturing industry requires companies to have a very short time-to-market.
+One way of gaining a competitive advantage is being the first to introduce innovative products to the market.
+Being the first-mover in the manufacturing industry requires companies to have a very short time to market.
 Iterative product revisions slow down the product development process and the time-to-market as well.
 Rapid prototyping allows product designers to instantly incorporate client or management feedback and move the product through multiple changes quickly.
 This way, the final product meets the market demand and increases the acceptance rates and competitiveness of the company.